omgmog/omgmog.github.com/_posts/2012-07-24-making-html5-input-placeholder-text-behave-in-safari.md

 3. Chrome - \*\*
 4. Opera - \*\*\*

-<cite>* Firefox since they changed to a rolling release actually updates every 6 weeks or something, but there's always going to be people using some version between 4.0 and the latest version.<br /></cite>
+> \* Firefox since they changed to a rolling release actually updates every 6 weeks or something, but there's always going to be people using some version between 4.0 and the latest version.

-<cite>** Chrome has a rolling release, but there are probably people floating around versions prior to 18, and 20 is the latest.<br /></cite>
+> \*\* Chrome has a rolling release, but there are probably people floating around versions prior to 18, and 20 is the latest.

-<cite>*** Well, nobody uses Opera but I didn't want to leave it out.<br /><br /></cite>
+> \*\*\* Well, nobody uses Opera but I didn't want to leave it out.

 These browsers all have their own implementations of new CSS/HTML5 features, some work out of the box, some need polyfills ([What is a polyfill?](http://remysharp.com/2010/10/08/what-is-a-polyfill/)), some need vendor-prefixes ([What are vendor-prefixes?](http://peter.sh/experiments/vendor-prefixed-css-property-overview/)).